 Biological Observation through Ocean Color – MODIS-Aqua

 We applied two separate processing algorithms to each MODIS file to create two distinct L2 products.
-One algorithm produced a file with normalized water-leaving radiance, sea surface temperature and generalized chlorophyll-a concentration bands.
+One algorithm produced a file with normalized water-leaving radiance, SST, and generalized chlorophyll-a concentration bands.
 The chl-a concentration calculated by this algorithm obtained signals from sediment and detritus in addition to chlorophyll-a (chl-a) from phytoplankton.
 To help separate the effects of each of these contributors, files were processed using a second algorithm.
 With these two files in hand, it was possible to compare the total chl-a signature with calculated concentrations of the signature’s components.

 In situ Monitoring and Validation

 Along with satellite remote sensing monitoring, our team also gathered in situ data to help validate the satellite data and provide a more comprehensive overview of the ocean impact by the effluent plume.
 Conductivity, temperature, and depth (CTD) values were measured with a profiling hyperspectral instrument.
 The levels of chl-a and CDOM are also measured using the hyperspectral profiler.
-The profiler was used at critical sampling stations within, around, and outside of the effluent plume to provide an accurate cross section of the plume signature, both temporarily and spatially.
+The profiler was used at critical sampling stations within, around, and outside of the effluent plume to provide an accurate cross section of the plume signature, both temporaly and spatially.
 The profiler was also used during satellite overpasses to give a direct comparison to the measurements obtained by the satellite instruments.

 IV.
 Results & Discussion